KR77/zcashHashTest/README.md

   https://github.com/zcash/zcash/commit/65b502aa98d892e9d0c9abceeeed8d0a5bd717a3

 ### Quickstart
-1. Start the zcash daemon (like: ~/zcash/src/zcashd -daemon).
+1. Start the zcash daemon (like: `~/zcash/src/zcashd -daemon`).
-2. Stop the zcash mining activity (like: ~/zcash/src/zcash-cli setgenerate false)
+2. Stop the zcash mining activity (like: `~/zcash/src/zcash-cli setgenerate false`)
-3. Start tests like: nohup zcashHashTest.sh &
+3. Start tests like: `nohup zcashHashTest.sh &`
-4. Wait... a while...
+4. Wait... a while... `tail -f nohup.out` if you like.
 5. Veiw nohup.out or individual test files for results.

 Note: If the zcash daemon dies during the test, inspect the output files and removed completed threads from THREADS variable.